tomoe-mami/weechat-scripts/README.md

 The current song info will be empty if there's nothing on current playlist or MPD has reached the end of the playlist.

-You can use the following patterns in all of the above status options:
+You can use the following patterns in all of the above status options except `mpdbitl.bitlbee.format_none`:

 - `{{artist}}`
 - `{{album}}`